Title

 Corazon C. Aquino's Executive Order No. 272 amends Article 125 of the Revised Penal Code to establish strict time limits for the detention of individuals, ensuring they are delivered to judicial authorities within specified hours and informed of the reasons for their detention.

-• For crimes punishable by afflictive or capital penalties or their equivalent, the delivery period extends to 36 hours.
+• 36 hours for crimes or offenses punishable by afflictive or capital penalties, or their equivalent.

-• The detained person must be informed of the cause of their detention without delay.
+• In every case, the detained person must be informed of the cause of detention.

-• Upon request, the detainee must be allowed to communicate and confer at any time with their attorney or counsel.
+• In every case, the detained person must be allowed, upon request, to communicate and confer at any time with his attorney or counsel.

-• All laws, orders, issuances, rules, and regulations or parts thereof inconsistent with this Executive Order are repealed or modified accordingly.
+• All laws, orders, issuances, rules, and regulations, or parts thereof, that are inconsistent with Executive Order No. 272 are repealed or modified accordingly.

 Analyze Cases Smarter, Faster